Rinriku69/stardew-savefetch/README.md

-A curated summary, not the raw save file: farmer/farm name, save ID, in-game date, days played, playtime, money (current + lifetime), the five skill levels, and a few stats (items crafted/cooked, fish caught, monsters killed), plus game/mod version and a timestamp.
+A curated summary, not the raw save file: farmer/farm name, save ID, in-game date, days played, playtime, money (current + lifetime), the five skill levels, and a few stats (items crafted/cooked, fish caught, monsters killed), plus your in-game player ID, whether you're the host, game/mod version and a timestamp.
 See [`SavePayload.cs`](SavePayload.cs) for the exact fields.

 ## Building from source